 The most productive workers are usually those who are happy at their jobs.
 Poor and tardy work is also an indicator that the employee has disconnected from the job or lacks guidance in how to put in good work.
 It could also be that the employee has problems integrating with the rest of the staff, and find it difficult to communicate with them.
 Employers should step in to help ease workplace dynamics, and act as a moderator to facilitate internal conversations.

 Read Also: Wondering How to Retain Staff?
 Keep Them Happy

 Lack of initiative

 Passionate workers are often enthusiastic about their work and are always looking for ways to better themselves or their jobs.
-Lack of ideas or initiatives suggests a lack of engagement.
-This could arise from a mis-match of skills, or when the employee feels that his or her strengths are not fully utilised.
+A lack of ideas or initiatives suggests a lack of engagement.
+This could arise from a mismatch of skills, or when the employee feels that his or her strengths are not fully utilised.
 Engage the staff member to better manage expectations and responsibilities of the job; the reasons must be identified and addressed before the resentment goes south.

 Often, the top factor contributing to staff unhappiness is the lack of appreciation.
 When people feel they are being undervalued, they start to become more disconnected from their jobs, colleagues or bosses.
 In fact, employees start to look elsewhere when feeling that they are not seen or heard within the company.

 Take note of these signs and act swiftly to identify and rectify the feelings of unhappiness that any staff member may have.
 The best HR strategists will also take the opportunity to implement effective solutions to improve overall employee satisfaction, which will ultimately help the company grow in the long term.